Zhenye-Na/aws-certs-cheatsheet/docs/csa/chapter02.md

 Amazon Elastic Compute Cloud is a web service that provides resizable compute ccapacity in the cloud.

-### EC2 Pricing Model
+### EC2 Pricing Model / Type

 1. On Demand: pay a fixed rate by the hour, no commitment
-2. Reserved: provide a capacity reservation
+2. Reserved: provide a capacity reservation, minimum 1 year
    1. Standard Reserved Instance
    2. Convertible Reserved Instance
    3. Scheduled Reserved Instance
 3. Spot: based on "bid", like stock, on demand
+4. Dedicated Instances
-4. Dedicated Hosts: Dedicated Hosts: physical EC2 Instance
+5. Dedicated Hosts: Dedicated Hosts: physical EC2 Instance

 :::tip